 Many orchards call what they do “IPM” (Integrated Pest Management), which when properly practiced includes all of the methods above, so we’ll often use that term ourselves.

-In our climate on the East Coast, we have growing conditions (in particular, high humidity, wet weather, and newly-introduced insects like the brown marmorated stink bug) which make it very difficult to grow truly high quality fruit consistently using only organic methods.
+In our climate on the East Coast, we have growing conditions (in particular, high humidity, wet weather, and newly-introduced insects like the brown marmorated stink bug and the spotted lanternfly) which make it very difficult to grow truly high quality fruit consistently using only organic methods.

 In making our decisions in fruit crop protection methods, we take into consideration both environmental and safety concerns.
 Every year there are new and better products that can be used (both organically approved and conventional), and we constantly re-evaluate and update our methods.